fergal92/pp5-ecommerce/README.md

 3. No payment data is stored locally.

 **Tasks**:
-- Set up tripe account and ensure integration
+- Set up stripe account and ensure integration

----

 ---